BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			-No Longer has an interaction with Easy Mode (Which was reworked)

+		=== Completely New Relics ===

+		Eternal Youth  (Legendary)
+			-Reduces your max shield to 10
+			-While shield is full, you gain health regeneration equal to your equipped shield's recharge rate -Halves life steal effects

 ============= [ Weapon Changes ] =============

 	> Weapon Types/Manufacturers

+		- Weapons now list their final crit damage on the item card instead of a % bonus compared to the base 2.0x multiplier

 		- I won't list every change like damage or fire rate differences, those can be found in-game.
 Just try different guns and see how they feel.